warmersun/oomai/knowledge_graph/system_prompt_grok4_readonly.md

 - Begin by using the `find_node` tool to locate items such as Convergence, Capability, Milestone, Trend, Idea, LTC, or LAC, especially for semantic searches.
 - Opt for `execute_cypher_query` when a direct, targeted search (e.g., for Ideas, Parties, or Products of a specific Party) is more suitable.
 - Continue searching or querying as needed until enough context is available to address the user's query.
+- Traverse the graph, perform a depth-frist search 3 levels down using `execute_cypher_query`.
+This will greatly improve the context you receive.
 - The priority of your sources is to
   - first search the knowledge graph
   - then search on the web using `perplexity_search`